 Conclusion

 Regardless of how it is defined, the transition observed here represents a significant challenge to forest management and conservation.
 The old-growth beech woodlands of the New Forest are of exceptional importance for biodiversity, providing habitat for highly diverse communities of lichens, fungi and invertebrates (Newton, 2010).
 The process of beech dieback observed in Denny Wood is widespread in the area (Tubbs, 2001), and is clearly on-going, and so the potential impacts on biodiversity and provision of ecosystem services could be very significant.
 As with other examples of forest dieback (Raffa et al., 2008; van Mantgem et al., 2009), the identification of appropriate management responses is a major problem.
 In the case of the New Forest, forest resilience could most readily be enhanced by protecting tree regeneration from the high herbivore pressure in the area, which limits recruitment of beech (Newton et al., 2013).
-Focussing on strengthening the “adaptive capacity” forest ecosystems by allowing forests to self-organize and adapt to novel environmental conditions may present an alternative to this approach (Messier et al., 2014).
+Focussing on strengthening the “adaptive capacity” of forest ecosystems by allowing forests to self-organize and adapt to novel environmental conditions may present an alternative to this approach (Messier et al., 2014).
 In the New Forest, the implication of this approach would be to accept the ecosystem change that is occurring, despite the potential negative impacts on biodiversity and ecosystem service provision.
-Whether the system has sufficient adaptive capacity to withstand the potential interactive effects of future climate change, spread of tree diseases, and on-going overgrazing is unknown, with major implications for the development of future management strategies.
-The new management strategy for the New Forest due to be drawn up in 2015 must take account of these issues.
+Whether the system has sufficient adaptive capacity to withstand the potential interactive effects of future climate change, spread of tree diseases, and on-going overgrazing is unknown, which has major implications for the development of future management strategies.
+The new management strategy for the New Forest that is due to be drawn up in 2015 must take account of these issues.

 Acknowledgements